 Fleet utilization.
 We calculate fleet utilization by dividing the number of our voyage days during a period by the number of our available days during that period.
 The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire either waiting to find employment, or commercial off-hire, or for reasons such as unscheduled repairs or other off-hire time related to the operation of the vessels, or operational off-hire.
 We distinguish our fleet utilization into commercial and operational.
 We calculate our commercial fleet utilization by dividing our available days net of commercial off-hire days during a period by our available days during that period.
-We calculate our operational fleet utilization by dividing our available days net of operational fleet utilization by dividing our available days during that period.
+We calculate our operational off-hire days during a period by our available days during that period.